coderefinery/installation/content/conda.md

 - **conda-forge** is another channel of distributing packages that is maintained by the community, and thus can be used by anyone.
   (Anaconda's parent company also hosts conda-forge packages)
-- **Miniforge** is a distribution of conda pre-configured for conda-forge.
+- **Miniforge** is the installer recommended by the conda-forge community.
 It operates via the command line.
 - **Miniconda** is a distribution of conda pre-configured to use the Anaconda channels.
 :::